Discrimination Is Unlawful In California

 Employment discrimination may involve hiring and terminating, transfers, lay off, promotions, assignment, compensation or categorization of employees and discriminatory job advertisements.
 Similarly, it can also include testing, recruitment, discriminatory use of company facilities where a particular person or group is given preference, fringe benefits, training opportunities and disability leaves and payment or retirement plans.

-If anyone is found to be the victim of the employment discrimination, he or she recover:
+If anyone is found to be the victim of employment discrimination, he or she can recover:

 - Back pay and future pay